“I WOULD RATHER DIE OF PASSION THAN OF BOREDOM.” – VINCENT VAN GOGH

 Sam plans to immerse herself even deeper into the culture as she completes this year and plans her next.
 She is taking her time finding a hobby she would like to try in Spanish.
 Part of Sam’s journey abroad is to find balance in her life; her imbalanced life in Chicago did not allow for her to even think about a hobby let alone participate in one.

-We cannot wait to see what the future holds for our enthusiastic culture seeker in Spain.
-Join us to find out in a couple months!
+We cannot wait to see what the future holds for our enthusiastic culture seeker teaching private lessons in Spain.
+Join us to find out in a couple of months!